alexspetty/qcalc/README.md

-# qCalc — Quantum Calculator
+# qCalc: Quantum Calculator

 ## Overview

 **qCalc** explores numeric polarity and primality within the framework of simulation theory.
 It proposes that numbers may act as fundamental computational elements in a quantum substrate that shapes our perceived reality.
-Originally grounded in a Pythagorean view of numbers as direct representations of consciousness, the project now suggests that consciousness emerges from a deeper informational layer — with numbers functioning like qubits or symbolic instructions in a quantum engine.
+Originally grounded in a Pythagorean view of numbers as direct representations of consciousness, the project now suggests that consciousness emerges from a deeper informational layer with numbers functioning like qubits or symbolic instructions in a quantum engine.

 This C-based command-line tool uses [GMP](https://gmplib.org/) for arbitrary-precision arithmetic and offers new ways to visualize numeric polarity, symmetry, and primality as foundational principles of computation.